-A mini-hydraulic power plant is a power plant that uses hydropower for the production of electricity.
+A mini- hydroelectric power station is a plant that uses hydraulic energy to produce electricity.
 They are characterized by the fact of having a reduced installed power.
 Its small size implies the use of structures of much smaller size than a normal dam.

 - It allows an improvement of the hydrogeological conditions of the territory;